mongodb/specifications/source/retryable-writes/retryable-writes.rst

    An error is considered retryable if it has a RetryableWriteError label in its top-level "errorLabels" field.

-   An error can be labeled as a RetryableWriteError in a few different ways:

-   Starting in version 4.3.0, the MongoDB server will add a RetryableWriteError label to errors it considers retryable.
-The types of errors to which this label is added are subject to change, and the driver is expected to retry any supported retryable operation when the server responds with a RetryableWriteError label, regardless of its error code.
+   For server versions 4.3 and newer, MongoDB will keep track of all errors or server responses that it considers retryable and add a RetryableWriteError label to those errors before returning them to the driver.
+The errors to which this label is added are subject to change, and the driver MUST retry any supported retryable operation when the server responds with a RetryableWriteError label, regardless of its error code.

    The driver MUST add a RetryableWriteError label to an error or server response that meets the following criteria:
    - any network exception
-   - any server error with an error message containing the substrings "not master" or "node is recovering"
+   - any  error with an error message containing the substrings "not master" or "node is recovering"

-   For versions older than 4.3.0, MongoDB does not add the RetryableWriteError label to any errors or server responses; for these server versions, the driver MUST add a RetryableWriteError label to errors that meet the following criteria:
+   For versions older than 4.3, the MongoDB server does not add the RetryableWriteError label to any errors; for these server versions, the driver MUST add a RetryableWriteError label to errors that meet the following criteria:

    - any network exception (e.g. socket timeout or error)